 I am not entirely sure what relationship existed between Christane RONALDSON and Christane GORRIE, if any, but it would appear that Tulliemoran was located in that part of Logiealmond which lay within the parish of Monzie, and so not too far distant from Condocloich [see "Rentall of the County of Perth, by Act of the Estates of Parliament of Scotland, 4th August 1649," edited by William GLOAG, Perth, 1835, page 101, Tulliemoran being listed in the "Lot 1st of Logielamond" under the proprietorship of "Grandtully" for the 1835 valuation].

 In 1637, William GORRIE, son of Donald GORRIE in Logiealmond, was named in the Registry of the Privy Council.
-Date-wise, it is not impossible that this Donald was the son of Thomas GORRIE in Tulliemoran (see 3 above).
+Date-wise, it is not impossible that this Donald was the son of Thomas GORRIE in Tulliemoran (see 2 and 3 above).

 He was, as RMG observed, probably the same William GORRIE who was charged, in the same year of 1637, with "hamesucken" - or forcibly imprisoning someone in their own home.
 William GORRIE, again probably the same, was further charged in 1642 with the wrongful imprisonment of John McARGO.